Location Arcadia, CA

 Services Construction Management, Program Management, Project Management

-The Metro Gold Line Foothill Extension Construction Authority, with the support of Hill, served as construction manager from redesign through construction.
-The team emphasized engagement through frequent communication as demonstrated by weekly design, construction progress, and quality review meetings.
-Frequent informal partnering and issue resolution meetings helped facilitate teamwork and address issues quickly and effectively.
+The Metro Gold Line Foothill Extension Construction Authority, with the support of Hill, served as construction manager for the project.
+The construction management team prioritized engagement and frequent communication through weekly design, construction progress, and quality review meetings.
+Frequent informal partnering and issue resolution meetings also helped facilitate teamwork and address issues quickly and effectively.
 The project was supported by a dispute resolution board, which was retired midway through the project by mutual agreement.

-The contract required the design-builder to submit a QC/QA plan for the design and construction phases of the project.
-The plan also required the contractor’s quality management team be managed by staff independent of the production organization and that third-party inspection and testing agencies be utilized.
-In practice, this organization worked with the QC/QA team demonstrating the independence and thoroughness necessary to complete a project fully documented and compliant with contract terms.
-This success was possible through weekly meetings between the design-builder’s quality management team, the Authority, and Caltrans to review RFIs, drawing revisions, and quality reports, and resolve non-compliance and deficiency items.
-A total of 98 RFIs and 14 non-conformance reports were issued on the project.
+The contract required the design-builder to submit a quality assurance/quality control (QA/QC) plan for the design and construction phases of the project.
+The contract also required staff independent of the production organization to oversee the contractor’s quality management team, as well as the utilization of third-party inspection and testing agencies.
+This independent organization worked closely with the QA/QC team to deliver a fully documented project in compliance with all contract terms.
+This success was possible because of weekly meetings, during which the design-builder’s quality management team, the Construction Authority, and Caltrans reviewed requests for information, drawing revisions, and quality reports and resolved non-compliance and deficiency items.
+A total of 98 requests for information and 14 non-conformance reports were issued on the project.

-The Bridge project conditions were well-defined and unforeseen conditions amounted to less than 2% of the cost.
-Prior to advertising, the Authority embarked on an extensive earthquake fault study to minimize bid risk and manage project costs.
-During construction, an additional 5% of owner enhancements were added to the scope of work.
-These enhancements focused on aesthetic and architectural elements, including work originally scheduled to be completed by the follow-on contractor building the rail infrastructure on the bridge.
-At the completion of the project, both the Authority and the design-builder were able to stay within their respective budgets.
+The bridge’s project conditions were well-defined, and unforeseen conditions amounted to less than 2% of the cost.
+Prior to procurement, the Construction Authority embarked on an extensive earthquake fault study to minimize bid risk and manage project costs.
+During construction, the Construction Authority added several owner enhancements to the scope of work, amounting to approximately 5% of the total cost.
+These enhancements focused on aesthetic and architectural elements, including work originally scheduled to be completed by the follow-on contractor who built the rail infrastructure on the bridge.
+At the completion of the project, both the Construction Authority and the design-builder were able to stay within their respective budgets.

 During construction, the design-builder faced many challenges working within a constrained site over a heavily used freeway.
 Hill helped to manage these challenges by planning and coordinating with Caltrans, the City of Arcadia, residents, and the traveling public.
 Approximately 65 full freeway night-time closures were needed to erect and remove falsework, place concrete, and restore the site.
-The soffit and stems of the superstructure were constructed in a single 20-hour concrete pour requiring 3 simultaneous operations to place 2,200 yards of high strength concrete.
+The design-builder constructed the soffit and stems of the superstructure during a single 20-hour concrete pour requiring 3 simultaneous operations to place 2,200 yards of high-strength concrete.
 The team performed more than 100 nights of work between midnight and 5:00 a.m.